imputnet/cobalt/README.md

 you can support the developer via various methods listed on their github page! (linked above)

 ### youtube.js
-cobalt relies on [youtube.js](https://github.com/LuanRT/YouTube.js) for interacting with the innertube api, it wouldn't have been possible.
+cobalt relies on [youtube.js](https://github.com/LuanRT/YouTube.js) for interacting with the innertube api, it wouldn't have been possible without it.

 you can support the developer via various methods listed on their github page! (linked above)